VictoriqueMoe/Shana/README.md

 presented in a rich-embed.
 All triggered events contain an executor, the executor is the member who triggered the event;
 for example, if i deleted your message in Discord, then i would be the executor

-for example, if a message is deleted, kicked, banned, or even if a channel was modified or created.
+for example, if a message is deleted, a member is kicked, banned, or even if a channel was modified or created.
 It will display who caused that action from the audit logs

 In order for these modules to work, it must be both enabled AND have the `ADMIN_LOG_CHANNEL` global setting populated